3.1 District Structure

 3.4.1 Separate Accounting

 Districts must place all funds received from the Commission in an interest bearing Federal Deposit Insurance Corporation or equivalent insured account.
 Districts must work with their banking institutions to assure that account balances in excess of $250,000 are also insured or otherwise collateralized.
-The Commission may approve other lending, borrowing and savings institutions for districts to utilize for the Dirt and Gravel and Low-Volume Road Maintenance Program funds on a case-by-case basis.
-District records relating to the Dirt, Gravel, and Low-Volume Road Maintenance Program must be kept for a minimum of three years from the date of final payment on a project.
+The Commission may approve other lending, borrowing and savings institutions for districts to utilize for the Dirt and Gravel and Low Volume Road Maintenance Program funds on a case-by-case basis.
+District records relating to the Dirt, Gravel, and Low Volume Road Maintenance Program must be kept for a minimum of seven years from the date of final payment on a project.

 3.4.2 Administrative Funds